An official website of the European Union. See all European Institutions

 Russian scientists, universities, research organisations and enterprises are able to team up with their European partners to participate in projects under Horizon 2020 and make the best use of Europe’s excellent opportunities in research and innovation.
 Russian researchers and organisations are encouraged to participate in all actions of Horizon 2020 as consortium members and take part in the proposal submission to the European Commission.

-The Ministry of Education and Science of the Russian Federation has established a functional mailbox firstname.lastname@example.org to which enquiries about support available in Russia for participation in Horizon 2020 may be sent.
+The Ministry of Science and Higher Educationof the Russian Federation has established a functional mailbox firstname.lastname@example.org to which enquiries about support available in Russia for participation in Horizon 2020 may be sent.

 Depending on the nature of their proposed research, Russian participants of Horizon 2020 research and innovation projects are also encouraged to apply to the regular calls of the Russian Foundation for Basic Research and the Russian Science Foundation, which may be able to provide funding support in accordance with their own funding rules.
 In addition, the Russian Foundation for Assistance to Small Innovative Enterprises may be able to support the participation of small innovative Russian enterprises in Horizon 2020 projects on a case-by-case basis in accordance with its own funding rules.

-More information about is available on the "Country page - Russia" of the Horizon 2020 participant portal
+More information about is available on the "Country page - Russia" of the European Commission’s Funding and Tenders portal.

 Enquiries concerning participation in Horizon 2020 may also be directed to the offices of the appointed Russian National Contact Points